What Does it Take to Be an Air Traffic Controller?

 - Determine the timing or procedures for flight vector changes.

-When polled, Air Traffic Controllers say the following skills are most frequently used in their jobs:
+Air Traffic Controllers state the following job skills are important in their day-to-day work.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.